QOM-One/Qom-Docs/developers/json-rpc/geth_js_console.md

 Now we can check the balance of the sender and receiver accounts.

-The sender balance is reduced by 1 Evmos token and the fees paid for the transaction:
+The sender balance is reduced by 1 Qom One token and the fees paid for the transaction:

 ```javascript
 > web3.fromWei(eth.getBalance(eth.accounts[0]),"ether")
 99998998.999990548370552
 ```

-The receiver account balance initially was 100000000 Evmos tokens.
-After the transaction, the account balance has increased by 1 Evmos token.
+The receiver account balance initially was 100000000 Qom One tokens.
+After the transaction, the account balance has increased by 1 Qom One token.

 ```javascript
 > web3.fromWei(eth.getBalance(eth.accounts[1]),"ether")